-If you have been approved for Alberta Works Income Support grant funding, your tuition and a portion of your fees will be paid directly to NorQuest and may arrive after the first day of the term.
+Students who have been approved for Alberta Works Income Support grant funding have their tuition and a portion of fees paid directly to NorQuest; this may arrive after the first day of the term.

 If your tuition and fees are being paid by a sponsor (not including Alberta Works Income Support), contact the Office of the Registrar to request a Sponsorship Agreement form.
 Your seat in the program cannot be reserved and you cannot be registered in classes until your sponsor has completed the form to confirm that they will pay your tuition.